- Free advice, representation and legal support with workplace issues (from reps who work here at the University and who you can meet in person).

 - Free English or Spanish classes.

-- Full voting rights at the monthly meetings where branch decisions are made.
+- Full speaking and voting rights at the monthly meetings where branch decisions are made.

-We’re showing that determined organising can win concrete results, and we are currently
+We’re showing that determined organising can win concrete results, and have successfully:

-- Campaigning for all outsourced staff to be brought in-house
+- Campaigned for all outsourced staff to be brought in-house at UoL: achieved 2020

 Since the branch was founded in April 2013:

 - 100s of members have been represented at disciplinaries and grievances – saving jobs, ending bullying and building confidence.

 - We have taken numerous cases to Employment Tribunals, securing substantial payouts to members in the process

 - We’ve grown from representing a handful of staff at the central University, to representing staff at UCL, Goldsmiths and other universities across London.
 IWGB now has well over 5,000 members.

 - Through the IWGB-supported 3 Cosas campaign, outsourced workers at UoL now get proper sick pay and holiday pay, and were finally brought back in house on equal terms with everyone else.